huggingface/blog/pretraining-bert.md

 ```

-The [original BERT](https://arxiv.org/abs/1810.04805) was pretrained on [Wikipedia](https://huggingface.co/datasets/wikipedia) and [BookCorpus](https://huggingface.co/datasets/bookcorpus) dataset.
+The [original BERT](https://arxiv.org/abs/1810.04805) was pretrained on [Wikipedia](https://huggingface.co/datasets/wikipedia) and [BookCorpus](https://huggingface.co/datasets/bookcorpus) datasets.
 Both datasets are available on the [Hugging Face Hub](https://huggingface.co/datasets) and can be loaded with `datasets`.

 _Note: For wikipedia we will use the `20220301`, which is different to the original split._

-As a first step are we loading the dataset and merging them together to create on big dataset.
+As a first step we are loading the dataset and merging them together to create on big dataset.

 ```python